 - To develop an education curriculum that should contribute to structure and build the spiritual dimension of young Muslims.

-- To develop and promote the spirit of brotherhood and understanding among Scouts of the Buddhist Faith.
+- To develop and promote the spirit of cooperation and understanding amongst Buddhist Scouts.

-- To develop an education curriculum that should enhance the spiritual dimension in the personalities of young Buddhists in accordance with the purpose, principles and method of the Scout Movement.
+- To develop an educational curriculum in agreement with the WOSM that should enhance the spiritual dimension in the personalities of young Buddhists in accordance with the purpose, principles and method of the Scout Movement.

 - To promote relations between Scouting and local Buddhists.

 - To introduce Scouting in such areas where Buddhism is established.

 - To coordinate the activities of the WBSC with non-Scout organizations having parallel objectives.

 - To motivate cooperation of WBSC members from around the World.

 - To motivate and promote Scouting amongst Buddhist boys and girls on a global basis.